Working for Agriculture

 When most Americans think of Iowa, they think of rolling fields of corn.
 Our farmland is indeed picturesque, but it’s more than big skies and wide-open spaces.
 Our farms and our rural communities are the backbone of our state economy – and crucial contributors to our national economy.
 Iowans produce food, biofuels and grains that are used all over the world.
 I’m proud to represent Iowa farmers and agriculture and will continue to work in Congress on its behalf.

-As you know, the Farm Bill has a huge impact in Iowa, and I want to work with the entire Iowa delegation to push for a Farm Bill that works for producers in our state.
-Over the past month or so, I have been traveling around Iowa hosting listening sessions to hear from farmers and others impacted by the Farm Bill.
+As you know, the Farm Bill has a huge impact in Iowa, and the Farm Bill is vital to ensuring Iowa producers have a stable, predictable market in which to sell their products.
 In the United States some 16 million jobs depend on the success of American agriculture.

-Not getting a Farm Bill passed would be devastating to Iowa farmers.
-Every American has a stake in this bill and part of my job as a Member of Congress is trying to explain this to other Members who represent urban areas.
-Congress faces difficult choices about how much total support to provide to agriculture, and how to allocate support among competing interests.
+A piecemeal approach to passing a Farm Bill would be devastating to Iowa farmers.
+Congress faces difficult choices about how much support to provide to agriculture, and how to allocate support among competing interests.
 That means balancing the interests of Iowa agricultural producers, protecting our natural resources, promoting rural growth and jobs, protecting anti-hunger programs and improving nutrition, investing in agriculture research, and investing in our nation’s energy future, which is why it's so important that Iowans come together with as united of voice as possible.

 Congressional Soils Caucus